JoseCarvalho1026/Http_and_Https/APACHE2_Ubuntu.md

 After the installation and the configuration, type `./easyrsa build-server-full example.com nopass` and copy the "*.crt" and "*.key" to the respective places.

-To access the internet, it is necessary the configuration of the doors of the [Iptables](https://github.com/JoseCarvalho1026/Iptables/blob/main/Ubuntu.md).
+To access the internet, it is necessary the configuration of the ports of the [Iptables](https://github.com/JoseCarvalho1026/Iptables/blob/main/Ubuntu.md).

 ◻️ `cd /var/www/` ;